protopopov1122/8SMC1/docs/install.md

 msbuild CalX.sln /p:Configuration=Release /m # On Windows
 make -jN # On Linux.
 Replace N with your processor core count
 ```
-CPack installator can be generated for Windows:
+CPack installer can be generated for Windows:
 ```bash
 cpack
 ```